CPNV-ES/RIA-EggFlix/README.md

   * Pull requests are open to merge in the develop branch.
   * Release on the main branch we use GitFlow and not with GitHub release.
   * Issues are added to the [github issues page](https://github.com/JuilletMikael/RIA-EggFlix/issues)

+### Branching strategy
+We use [Gitflow](https://www.atlassian.com/fr/git/tutorials/comparing-workflows/gitflow-workflow) branching strategy with snake_case naming based on the names of stories in IceScrum.
+Example : Story is named 'BDD_Localization' so the branch will be 'bdd_localization'.

 ## License